Making the Most of an Unplanned Career Break

 You could also write talks and record them, then post them to YouTube.

-Once you have some experience and gain some confidence, you can start applying to speak at conferences.
+Once you have some experience and gained some confidence, you can start applying to speak at conferences.
 Some excellent resources for CFPs are linked below (Call for Proposal/Participation/Papers).
 Writing talk proposals is a skill in itself, but it will also benefit from practice.
-If you strongly about a talk idea, try writing the proposal for it in different ways.
+If you feel strongly about a talk idea, try writing the proposal for it in different ways.
 Do your best to tailor your proposal to the conference.
-Reference prior year’s schedules to know the kinds of talks the organizers prefer and what successful proposals look like.
+Reference the prior year’s schedules to know the kinds of talks the organizers prefer and what successful proposals look like.

 Be patient and persistent.
 It may take many submissions before your first conference talk is accepted.